Ron Wolf: San Diego Chargers

 On December 31, 2012, San Diego Chargers President Dean Spanos retained Wolf as a consultant to advise the Chargers throughout the general manager and head coach hiring process.

 New York Jets

 From 1990 to 1991, Wolf served as personnel director for the New York Jets.

 On December 28, 2014, Wolf later joined Charley Casserly as a consultant for the Jets in their search for a new head coach and general manager, following the firing of Rex Ryan and John Idzik Jr.

 Pro Football Hall of Fame

 On October 22, 2014, Wolf was selected as a finalist to be a member in the Pro Football Hall of Fame as a contributor (designation for individuals who were neither a player nor a coach).

 On January 31, 2015, Wolf was confirmed as a member of the 2015 Hall of Fame class.
 He was inducted on August 8.

+Personal life

+Wolf's son, Eliot Wolf, is currently the de facto general manager of the New England Patriots, a role he has served since 2024.